eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 #include "iceoryx_posh/runtime/posh_runtime.hpp"
 ```

-First, a callback is created that shall be called when the server receives a response.
+First, a callback is created that shall be called when the server receives a request.
 In this case the calculation and the sending of the response is done in the listener callback.
 If there are more resource-consuming tasks,
 this could also be outsourced with a thread pool to handle the requests